 Fall Birding in San Diego County

 Fall—September to mid-December—is a season of movement for birds.
-Although mid-September thru mid-October are typically the best days of routine migration here, fall birding can offer treats and surprises on any specific day.
-The combined possibilities of eastern, pelagic, and even arctic or mexican migrants mean that any fall day may turn up unexpected species.
+Although mid-September thru mid-October are typically the best days of routine migration here, fall birding can also offer special treats and surprises on any given day.
+The combined possibilities of Eastern, Pelagic, and even Arctic or Mexican migrants, as well as unexpected hatch-year birds on post-breeding dispersal, mean that unexpected species turn up frequently making each Fall birding trip an exciting proposition!

 Fall is also a season of post-breeding dispersal, when juvenile birds of any ilk can appear in unusual spots.
 To keep abreast of what might be new in the area consider subscribing to these two San Diego Yahoo groups: San Diego Region Birding (operated by the San Diego Field Ornithologists) and Birding San Diego.